ibm-cloud-docs/BlockStorage/replication.md

 1. Click **Actions**.
 2. Select **Edit Snapshot Schedule**.
-3. In the Snapshot schedule window, make the changes to that daily schedule's time.
+3. In the Snapshot schedule window, change the daily schedule's time.
 4. Click **Save**.

 ## Canceling an existing replication in the UI